Oncology Billing Services in New Mexico

 Every NM payer has specific rules for oncology claims.
 Here's how we navigate them.

-Presbyterian Health Plan processes the largest share of New Mexico commercial oncology claims.
+Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico processes the largest share of New Mexico commercial oncology claims.
 We know their NM specific fee schedules, prior authorization requirements for oncology procedures, and their appeal timelines when claims are denied.
 Correct HCPCS drug codes with exact dosage units.
 NDC numbers required by many payers.

-Centennial Care routes oncology patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes oncology patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, and 1 more.
 Each MCO has its own oncology authorization and billing rules that we manage.

-Novitas Solutions processes Medicare oncology claims in New Mexico with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around infusion administration to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction H) processes Medicare oncology claims in New Mexico with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction H)'s policies around infusion administration to prevent medical necessity denials.

 Denial Prevention for New Mexico Oncology